 - Foreign embassy

-- For the following state-run 529 plans: Florida Prepaid, Texas Tomorrow and College Illinois, MIT will send confirmation of charges to each plan after the student has registered for the term.
-Payments for these plans, as well as any other plan in which families participate, will be credited to the students account upon receipt of disbursement.
+- For the following state-run 529 plans: Florida Prepaid, Nevada Prepaid, Texas Tomorrow, and College Illinois, MIT will send confirmation of charges to each plan after the student has registered for the term.
+Payments for these plans, as well as any other plan in which families participate, will be credited to the students account upon receipt of payment.

 Where to send documents

-You can email, fax, or send documents via post to:
+You can email, fax, or mail documents to:

 77 Massachusetts Avenue, Room 11-120